 You can apply to become a DoorDash “Dasher” by submitting a quick online application and following the approval process to begin making money.
 If you already drive for Uber, getting approved for UberEATS is simple (but you can also choose to apply for UberEATS only, without also offering Uber rides).

-However, you should also be prepared for frustrations like issues with traffic, parking, or slow periods where you earn less (one UberEATS driver estimates $8-12/hr after expenses).
+However, you should also be prepared for frustrations like issues with traffic, parking, or slow periods where you earn less.

 3. Freelance Online